What You Need to Know About Physics Professor

 - Serve on academic or administrative committees that deal with institutional policies, departmental matters, and academic issues.

-Physics Postsecondary Professors state the following job skills are important in their day-to-day work.
+When polled, Physics Postsecondary Professors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.

 Speaking: Talking to others to convey information effectively.